CyberT33N/javascript-cheat-sheet/README.md

 13. Remove element from array by value
 14. Convert array of objects to single object
 15. Replace each element of array
+16. Check if an array contains any element of another array

 # [Link](#_link)
 1. Get current link / domain